junxit/us-congress-bills-117/metadata.md

 - 2022-04-04 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters without amendment.
 Without written report.
 - 2022-04-04 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters without amendment.
 Without written report.
 - 2022-04-04 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 326.
+- 2022-05-25 — Message on Senate action sent to the House.
+- 2022-05-25 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S2679; text: CR S2679)
+- 2022-05-25 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.